Bo-Brown-Dev/Road-Crossings/README.md

 <br></br>

-* **Track Buffer:** A single geometry representing the area within a 1000-meter radius of any point on the LineStrings in the Track Lines collection.
+* **Track Buffer:** A single geometry representing the area within a 1000-meter radius of any point on the LineStrings in the Track Lines dataframe.
 The buffer creates a collection of Polygons which are all dissolved into a single Polygon.
 This polygon is used later as the shape to query roads data from OpenStreetMap.

   *(See below for more info)*